Cryptocurrency & Digital Asset

 Federal Trial Experience in Crypto Cases

 The firm’s cryptocurrency litigation practice is backed by 25 federal jury trials.
-That trial experience is not theoretical.
-Scott Armstrong tried the first-ever cryptocurrency manipulation case under Title 15, a multi-week trial involving over $300 million in alleged spoof and wash trades, voluminous exchange data, and blockchain tracing evidence.
-Trial readiness changes the calculus at every stage of a dispute, from the initial demand through settlement negotiations.
-It is not just a talking point.
-It provides leverage for the clients of Armstrong & Bradylyons PLLC.
-This experience ensures that Scott Armstrong and Drew Bradylyons’ clients can prosecute or defend their case with confidence that the claims are backed by hard-nosed trial skills earned over decades at DOJ.
+Scott Armstrong tried the first-ever cryptocurrency market manipulation case under Title 15, a multi-week trial involving over $300 million in alleged spoof and wash trades, voluminous exchange data, and blockchain tracing evidence.
+That trial experience changes the calculus at every stage of a dispute, from the initial demand through settlement negotiations, and is the foundation of the firm’s defense work in cryptocurrency cases.

 Who We Represent in Cryptocurrency Litigation